galaxyproject/galaxy-hub/src/develop/visualizations/index.md

 ```

 * errors will also display there
-* it can help to change 'debug = True' in your config/galaxy.ini file (only do this on a separate development server - not you public shared instances)
+* it can help to change 'debug: true' in your config/galaxy.yml file (only do this on a separate development server - not you public shared instances)

 Related dev-list thread: http://dev.list.galaxyproject.org/How-does-one-run-Javascript-or-HTML-as-a-tool-tt4668518.html